M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/API_DOCUMENTATION.md

    - `hours`: Required for hourly bookings, integer between 3 and 12
    - `returnType`: Required for return bookings, must be "wait-and-return" or "later-date"
    - `returnDate` and `returnTime`: Required for later-date returns, must be valid date/time formats
+   - **Return bookings cannot have stops** - validation will reject return bookings with stops array

 **Error Response Format**: